rkadlec/ubuntu-ranking-dataset-creator/README.md

 Contains the training set.
 It is separated into 3 columns: the context of the conversation, the candidate response or 'utterance', and a flag or 'label' (= 0 or 1) denoting whether the response is a 'true response' to the context (flag = 1), or a randomly drawn response from elsewhere in the dataset (flag = 0).
 This triples format is described in the paper.
 When generated with the default settings, train.csv is 463Mb, with 898,143 lines (ie. examples, which corresponds to 449,071 dialogues) and with a vocabulary size of 1,344,621.
-Note that, to generate the full dataset, use the --examples argument for the create_ubuntu_dataset.py file.
+Note that, to generate the full dataset, you should use the --examples argument for the create_ubuntu_dataset.py file.

 ###valid.csv:
 Contains the validation set.
 Each row represents a question.
 Separated into 11 columns: the context, the true response or 'ground truth utterance', and 9 false responses or